jmamine/Hiring-software-engineer-backend/README.md

 ## FAQ

+#### What type of tasks can be run ?

+- **Script Execution:** Execute custom scripts or commands within the Docker container.
+This could include running shell scripts, Python scripts, or any other executable code.

+- **Application Processes:** Run and manage specific applications or processes within the container.
+For example, a task could involve starting a web server, running a database process, or executing a background service.

+- **Data Processing:** Perform data processing tasks within the container.
+This might involve tasks like data transformation, analysis, or other computational processes.

+- **Scheduled Jobs:** Run tasks on a scheduled basis.
+For instance, a task could be scheduled to run daily, weekly, or at specific intervals to perform recurring operations.

+- **Automation Workflows:** Implement automation workflows within the container.
+Tasks could be designed to automate various processes, making use of different tools or services.

+- **Build and Deployment Processes:** Use containers to facilitate build and deployment processes.
+Tasks might involve building and packaging applications, deploying them to specific environments, or managing versioning.

+- **Testing and Quality Assurance:** Run automated tests within the container to ensure the quality of code or applications.
+This could include unit tests, integration tests, or end-to-end tests.

+- **Background Jobs:** Execute background jobs or asynchronous tasks within the container.
+This is useful for handling tasks that don't need to run in real-time and can be processed in the background.

+- **Task Dependencies:** Create tasks that have dependencies on other tasks.
+Ensure that the system can manage the order of execution and handle task dependencies effectively.

+- **Custom Workflows:** Allow users to define custom workflows by chaining multiple tasks together.
+This could involve designing a flexible and configurable system for defining and executing complex workflows.

 #### how many features should I work on ?
 doesn't matter, what important is the value of your contribution and it's quality, impress us !